Frequently Asked Questions - Farmers Against Hunger

 Q: What should we bring/wear to gleanings?

 A: Participants should wear closed toe sneakers or boots and hats for sun protection.
 Please be sure to apply sunscreen.
 Most crops do not require gloves, however, if you prefer to wear gloves, you may bring your own.
 We will provide water bottles on hot days.
-We always appreciate if you gleaners bring their own water bottles as well.
+We always appreciate if gleaners bring their own reusable water bottles as well.